josh-aaron/adserver/README.md

 - Campaign Active vs. Inactive
    - Run chronjob daily to designate campaign as active/inactive based on date that chronjob is run
    - May optimize ad response process by reducing the number of steps/calculations required
+- Implement a more robust CI/CD pipeline for a production level app could look like the following:
+   - Divide production code base and development code base into two branches:
+      - "master" branch which is what ultimately gets deployed to the cloud
+      - "dev" branch where all work for a given release is merged
+   - Feature development lifecycle:
+      1. Engineers will create a new feature branch off of dev, corresponding to a sprihnt ticket
+      2. Once work on that ticket is complete and ready for code review, engineers create a PR to merge the feature branch into dev
+      3. Unit tests will run on the branch from the PR.
+If they pass, then the branch can be merged into dev (assuming code review is complete)
+   - Create a suite of end-to-end tests that run on a frequent basis (e.g., daily, every 8 hours)
+   - When it comes time for a new version release, additional checks/tests are performed on the dev branch, which has all the new feautres merged to it for that version
+      - If those checks pass, then dev gets merged into master branch, and updated master branch gets deployed to the cloud
+      - Can also include a staging environment step

 ### Adtech Related
 - Expand ad request query parameters (e.g., slot parameters)